Alejo2412qwe/Alejo2412qwe/README.md

 - Angular
 - React

 ¡I'm excited to continue expanding my knowledge and skills in the world of software development!
-If you have someone asking about the project in mind, don't hesitate to contact me, THANKS FOR VISITING MY PROFILE!. 😊
+If you have someone asking about the project in mind, don't hesitate to contact me. 😊